luna-hq/luna/README.md

 - First 2 bytes - prefix as command type.
 It can either be `x:` for execute, and `q:` for query statements.
 - Remaining bytes - the actual command, mostly in SQL form.

-For example, to load CSV files from GCS, we will have the following commands:
+For example, to load CSV files from GCS, we will have the following requests:

 ```sql
 -- Setup credentials for GCS access: